Kathryn Rossetter

 Kathryn Rossetter is an American acting teacher and actress who is best known for her role in a Broadway production of Death of a Salesman (1984) as well as its 1985 TV movie adaptation.

 Career

 Acting

 She has appeared in films such as The Night We Never Met (1993), Speed 2: Cruise Control (1997), Fearless (1993), and The Unidentified (2008).
-She also voiced Edna the cook in the 2006 video game Bully (video game).
+She also voiced Edna the cook in the 2006 video game Bully (video game), and a pedestrian in Grand Theft Auto: San Andreas in 2004.

 On the television she acted in shows such as Law & Order: Special Victims Unit, Kate & Allie and L.A.
 Law.

 As well as "Death of a Salesman, she has performed in theater in "The Good Coach" (1989), "Love Lemmings" (1991), and "The Time of the Cuckoo" (2000).

 Teaching

 Rossetter teaches acting, and is the head of the Master of Fine Arts Acting Department at The New School where she teaches Contemporary Technique, and also teaches a Chekhov Scene Study class at the New Studio.
 She also does one-to-one coaching for actors.